teremterem/MiniAgents/README.md

    when async tasks switch.

-The third feature combines this `start_asap` approach with regular async/await and async generators by using so called streamed promises which were designed to be "replayable" by nature.
+The third feature combines this `start_asap` approach with regular async/await and async generators by using so called streamed promises (see `StreamedPromise` and `Promise` classes) which were designed to be "replayable" by nature.

-It was chosen for messages to be immutable once they are created (see `Message` and `Frozen` classes) in order to make all of the above possible (there are no concerns about the state of the message being changed in the background).
+It was chosen for messages to be immutable once they are created (see `Message` and `Frozen` classes) in order to make all of the above possible (because this way there are no concerns about the state of the message being changed in the background).

+TODO mention `@MiniAgents().on_persist_message` decorator that allows to persist messages as they are sent/received and the fact that messages (as well as any other Pydantic models derived from `Frozen`) have `hash_key` property that calculates the sha256 of the content of the message and is used as the id of the `Messages` (or any other `Frozen` model) much like there are commit hashes in git.

 ## Features